Born: 1920, West Ham, Essex.

-On their way back home, at around 1.20am, the Wellington was intercepted and shot down by Oberst Helmut “Bubi” Lent and crew of unit II./NJG.2 – “Fliegerhorst” Leeuwarden – his 27th ‘kill’.
-The bomber immediately fell out of control and crashed burning into a typical Frisian open and low grassland area, mainly used as summer meadows, near the Botmar (a small lake) close to the hamlet of Soarremoarre, between Akkrum and Oldeboorn, 15 miles south of the town of Leeuwarden.
+On their return journey, at around 01.21hrs, the Wellington was intercepted and shot down by a night-fighter Oberst Helmut “Bubi” Lent and crew of unit II./NJG.2 – “Fliegerhorst” Leeuwarden – his 27th ‘kill’.
+The bomber immediately fell out of control and crashed, burning into a typical Frisian open and low grassland area, mainly used as summer meadows, near the Botmar (a small lake) close to the hamlet of Soarremoarre, between Akkrum and Oldeboorn, 15 miles south of the town of Leeuwarden.
 All the crew were killed.

 The wreckage soon sank into the swampy peat bog, and by the next morning there was already not much to see (only some small parts of the wings and the rear section).

 For that reason and because of the autumn weather, there had been a lot of rain, it was not possible to recover the wreckage or the bodies of the crew.

 More than 10 years after the crash, in 1952, the human remains of the crew members were finally recovered and buried, but alas, not in the nearby local cemetery.
 As far as it is known, not a decision of their families!

 They all, as part of this so called “Rainbow Crew”, found their common and final resting place in the Canadian War Cemetery at Bergen op Zoom (in the Province of Noord-Brabant in the South of the Netherlands), in a collective grave.

 John William Black; Flight Sergeant/Pilot Officer; age 27; R.N.Z.A.F.

 Trevor Hedley Roland Gray; Sergeant/Pilot; age 27; R.N.Z.A.F.